Why 5-Star Ratings

-We’ve all seen them: the 5-star ratings that pop up after you’ve received a service or bought a product.
-Customer feedback is crucial—but what does a 5-star rating actually tell your company?
+The 5-star ratings that pop up after you’ve received a service or bought a product.

 From the customer’s side, the score often comes down to a simple question: